-5-Day Silent Mindfulness Retreat – California Jan 2020
+5-Day Silent Compassion and Mindfulness Retreat – California Jan 2020

 A 6 – day / 5-night teacher-led silent residential mindfulness meditation retreat, January 2nd – 7th, 2020, in Joshua Tree, California.
 Facilitated by a team of highly experienced mindfulness meditation teachers, this program is designed to support meditation practitioners of all levels in cultivating and deepening their mindfulness practice.
-Our Mindful-Way Silent retreat is co-sponsored by the UMASS Center for Mindfulness and fulfills the Oasis /CFM 5-day/night retreat prerequisite for people interested in mindfulness teacher training.
-This event may also qualify as a suitable retreat for other training pathways.
+Our Mindful-Way Silent retreat is an afilliate of the Center for Mindful Self-Compassion and a portion of all proceeds will go to the CMSC .
+This retreat fulfills the the 5-day/night retreat prerequisite for people interested in mindfulness teacher training, including but not limited to, MBSR, MSC, and other Mindfulness Facillitator programs.

-5-Day Silent Mindfulness Retreat – California Jan 2020
+5-Day Silent Compassion and Mindfulness Retreat – California Jan 2020

 January 2nd - 7th 2020

 3:00 pm - 12:00 pm

 Led by Beth Mulligan , Hugh O’Neill , Cayce Howe and Jamie Martin

 This Mindful-Way Mindfulness Meditation Retreat is an intensive, residential, teacher-led, 5 night silent meditation retreat, which emphasizes the deep understanding and practice of mindfulness meditation in its most universal and secular expression.